Module index_map_type¶

 process to the local array dest on all processes according to imap.

-but the last dimension.
-In the multi-rank case imap describes the
+Both arguments must have the same rank.
+In the multi-rank case imap

-src(:,...,j) for global imap indices j. src is only
+sections src(:,...,j) for global imap indices j.
+The leading

-referenced on the imap root process, where its extent in the last
+imap root process, where its extent in the last dimension must be at

-dimension must be at least imap%global_size; other processes can pass a
+least imap%global_size; other processes can pass a 0-sized array.
+The

 distributed array dest also include elements for these indices.
 To